 I compiled very recent clips of Pierre Kory (including his Senate Testimony) talking about Ivermectin as an extremely cheap and effective prophylactic drug, into the twenty-minute video above.

 However YouTube has been aggressively censoring this video, community striking it “medical misinformation”.
 As such I’m likely to lose yet another channel very soon.
 [Update, YouTube removed my channel for it, I setup a new channel and uploaded, within hours YouTube removed that channel for this video, stating “medical misinformation”].

 Please try to loosen dependence on YouTube, e.g. install LBRY app on your phone.

 Subscribe to LBRY channel.
-Please signup to receive these posts by email (see bottom of each post).
+Please signup to receive these posts by email.

 Transcript of Clips

 Each separate clip is time-stamped below.